mdanialr/cron-upload/README.md

 # Notes
-The most important thing for using Google Drive provider is their Oauth2 credentials, so you will need to fill in auth.json file that consists of four keys:
+The most important thing for using Google Drive provider is their Oauth2 credentials, so you will need to fill in auth.json file that consists of four keys then add its path to the config file:
-* "refresh": refresh key. usually has `1//` as its first characters.
+* "refresh": refresh key.
+You will get this when exchanging authorization code. usually has `1//` as its first characters.
 * "client_id": Client ID for this credential.
 * "client_secret": Client secret for this credential.
-* "token_uri": You will get this first time when exchanging authorization code for token.
+* "token_uri": You will get this in json response when exchanging authorization code for token. usually `https://oauth2.googleapis.com/token`.

-Now how to get these values you can head over to [this](https://stackoverflow.com/questions/19766912/how-do-i-authorise-an-app-web-or-installed-without-user-intervention) link.
+How to get these values you can head over to [this](https://stackoverflow.com/questions/19766912/how-do-i-authorise-an-app-web-or-installed-without-user-intervention) link.

-As long as you could prepare these auth.json file with their values you are good to go and use this app.
+As long as you could prepare these auth.json file with their values then you are good to go and use this app.